-The peripheral nervous system is always on duty, even when you are sleeping, constantly sending signals from your brain to your body and organs so they know how to react and function.
+The peripheral nervous system is always on duty, even when you are sleeping, constantly sending signals from your brain to your body and organs so that they know how to react and function.

 The Three Types of Peripheral Neuropathy

-There are three sets of nerves that play a part in Peripheral Neuropathy.
+There are three sets of nerves that play a part in peripheral neuropathy.
 They are:

-As you can see, Peripheral Neuropathy is not only a nerve problem; it is a function problem.
+As you can see, peripheral neuropathy is not only a nerve problem; it is a function problem.

 Depending on the cause and which nerves are affected, symptoms can vary widely between patients.
 Just remember that everyone is different; your PN pain cannot be measured against someone else's PN pain.

 There are quite a number of symptoms and each is defined by which nerves are damaged.
 Sensory nerve damage is the most common of the three forms and primarily affects the lower half of the body, but can also occur in the upper extremities too.
 Before we discuss the causes, here are some of the sensory symptoms:

 - Heat and cold sensitivity

 You may also experience loss of body awareness where you lose your sense of direction or position – for example, you forget where you are standing at the moment.
 You might say that you lost your bearings.
 Examples are when you are walking on a path, going up or down the stairs, buttoning buttons, or keeping your balance when your eyes are shut.

 Sensory pain is pain that is sent in error from the brain to a body part when there has been no trauma or painful incident to cause pain in that body part.